This article explains what is geofencing, how to set it up and answers frequently asked questions.

 You can then select which employee actions should have geofencing enabled.

-For geofencing to work best, we recommend disabling timeclock actions in staff portal for improved accuracy.
+For geofencing to be effective, we recommend disabling timeclock actions in the Staff portal as it does not use the Geofencing features.

 For each location, you can decide if geofencing is turned on or not and what is the allowed radius.